Model-Free Neural Filtering: A Comparison with Classical Filters in Nonlinear Systems: Related Work

-\textbf{Beyond Linear Systems and Alternative Architectures.} Theoretical understanding of neural filtering beyond linear and Markovian systems remains limited.
-Recent work in continuous-time filtering studies Transformer-like architectures tailored to conditionally Gaussian signal processes, showing that such models can approximate the conditional law of a broad class of nonlinear and non-Markovian systems under noisy observations \citep{horvath2025transformerssolvenonlinearnonmarkovian}.
-In parallel, structured sequence models based on state-space formulations have emerged as computationally efficient alternatives to attention-based architectures.
-Recent work builds neural Kalman filtering frameworks on modern state-space models such as Mamba, targeting nonlinear state estimation with improved efficiency and real-time performance \citep{gu2024mamba, sun2025towards}.
+\textbf{Beyond linear and restricted filtering settings.} Theoretical understanding beyond linear and Markovian systems remains limited.
+Recent continuous-time filtering work studies Transformer-like architectures for conditionally Gaussian signal processes, showing approximation of conditional laws for broad nonlinear and non-Markovian systems under noisy observations \citep{horvath2025transformerssolvenonlinearnonmarkovian}.
+In parallel, structured sequence models based on state-space formulations have emerged as efficient alternatives to attention \citep{gu2024mamba, dao2024transformers}.
+Recent neural Kalman filtering frameworks also use modern state-space backbones such as Mamba for efficient real-time estimation \citep{sun2025towards}.
+Our work complements these directions by comparing recurrent, Transformer-based, structured state-space, and classical filters under one protocol across multiple nonlinear systems.

+Our focus differs from hybrid learned-filtering methods that preserve Kalman-style or particle-filter structure while learning selected components.
+Such methods are important when partial model structure is available.
+Here, we isolate fully model-free sequence estimators that map causal observation-control histories directly to state estimates, leaving systematic comparison with hybrid learned filters to future work.